greenkidneybean/SARS-CoV-2_spike_insertion_sequence_analysis/README.md

     - Supplementary Figure 3.ai
 - scripts
     - sars-cov-2_insertion-sequence-analysis.R - Analysis of the insertion sequence and mutation frequency in the SARS-CoV-2 MRCA
-    - matches.to.inserts.sim.rdata - Number of matches of 9 nucleotides or more to the insertion sequence in 1000 simulated genomes